 If we actually had free will, none of this would be an issue, right?
 This is where Buddha’s letting your sole desire be the performance of your duty, can help.
 When you approach all action as personal duty (Dharma), it becomes a way to channel watchfulness: in sweeping the floor, in walking, in working, in resting… everything!
 Action arising from a sense of duty is generally more balanced than action driven by whims of the moment.
 However, even actions prompted by whims of the moment are balanced, if “Right Attentiveness” is awake.
 On a practical note, watching life attentively helps avoid some of life’s potholes that otherwise trip us up.

-As long as life is action, we might as well get the most out of it, by giving our utmost attentiveness to it — Right Attentiveness.
-I’m talking moment-to-moment watchfulness, which is invisible to the outside world.
+As long as life is action, we might as well get the most out of it by giving our utmost attentiveness to it — Right Attentiveness.
+This moment-to-moment watchfulness is invisible to the outside world.
 The difficulty here is that there is no external medal or merit motivator to stimulate Right Attentiveness.
-That means no action, from washing the dishes to winning an Olympic race, is actually special in respect to watchfulness and integrity of living true.
+That means no action, from washing the dishes to winning an Olympic race, is unique with respect to watchfulness and integrity of living true.
 Naturally, from a Taoist perspective, all action is the same when seen in the light of mysterious sameness, as chapter 56 calls it. (photo: just sitting… bzzzz… giving blood)

 Subjects experienced a hedonic reaction when tax revenues were transferred to a charity, and subjects who showed greater neural activation under this regime were more generous when charitable contributions were made voluntary.
 The sense of well-being in the voluntary giving condition surpassed that seen when subjects were taxed.